xoterin/fictional-octo-pancake/README.md

 Option 1:

-To run the 'CST 615 Code', you will need to have Python installed.
+To run the 'G-7_DES CODE', you will need to have Python installed.
 The code was written on version 3.9.4, which can be downloaded from https://python.org.
 Once you have installed version 3.9.4 of Python, double-click the 'CST 615 Code' file to execute the application.
 This version is compatible with MAC OS and Windows.

-Option 2:
+Option 2: A Windows Executable file was created, but could not be uploaded to BlackBoard due to an UNSUPPORTED FILE TYPE error.
+It can be downloaded from https://github.com/xoterin/fictional-octo-pancake
 CREDIT: Nuitka (https://nuitka.net)

 The 'CST615Final.exe' can only be ran on Windows.
 In order to run the executable, double-click the 'CST615Final' file.
 This will place the Python files in a temporary folder on your PC and execute the application.
 NOTE: This Windows executable is UNSIGNED, so the publisher is Unkwown.
 In the event that Windows blocks the file, please click on "More Info" and choose the option to Run Anyway.